 Xanax, also known as alprazolam, is a benzodiazepine commonly prescribed for the treatment of anxiety.
 Since it is widely prescribed and widely used, it has become easily obtainable through illicit channels.
 College students are more likely to abuse anti-anxiety medications to deal with stress from college life.
-It is also commonly combined with other substances such as alcohol, and has been known to cause blackouts, leading to its us as a date-rape drug on college campuses as well.
+It is also commonly combined with other substances such as alcohol, or barbiturates and has been known to cause blackouts, leading to its us as a date-rape drug on college campuses as well.

 Psychedelics, such as mushrooms, LSD, or acid, are another group of substances that are commonly abused by people attending college.
 Psychedelics are hallucinogens, and can cause extreme hallucinations, leading people to lose their sense of reality.
 The effects of psychedelics are often unpredictable, and can last anywhere from 2-48 hours.
 This combination can cause people to act erratically, resulting in things like paranoia and psychosis.
 Use among college students is popular as the report trying to escape from their everyday life, which can oftentimes be stressful.

 Along with the rise of raves and EDM culture, is the use of ecstasy, or “molly” among college kids.
 In part due to the increased popularity of the rave culture is the increased use of ecstasy, or other MDMA related drugs, among college students.
 Many report using the drug where alcohol is common, such as at parties, bars, festivals, and raves.
 The euphoric feeling often associated with the substance is what leads students to using it in social settings.
 However, it can result in things like paranoia, dehydration, and it can even turn fatal in certain situations.